 Nancy's rate is $185 per 55-minute session due to a limited schedule.
 Lori's rate is $150 per 55-minute session.

 Cash, checks, credit cards, Flexible Spending/Health Savings Accounts.

 How do I make an appointment?

-You can call me at 916-426-2757, text me at 530-320-3384 or email me at firstname.lastname@example.org.
-If I am not immediately available, please leave a message with some days and times that might work for you and I will call you back within 24 hours to schedule an appointment.
+You can call or text us at 916-426-2757 or email us at email@example.com.
+If we are not immediately available, please leave a message with some days and times that might work for you and we will call you back within 24 hours to schedule an appointment.